Are you smoking a brisket? You’re bound to have some brisket trimmings!

 Brisket usually comes with a layer of fat and a fat cap.

-While fat certainly adds flavor to the meat, it’s important to make sure that your whole beef brisket doesn’t have too much fat on its surface.
+While fat certainly adds flavor to the meat, it’s important to make sure that your whole beef brisket doesn’t have too much fat, I like to leave 1/4 of fat.

 You never want to cut too much fat off because then your brisket wouldn’t have enough fat to keep it moist throughout the entire smoking session.